Xtreme Pro Wrestling: East Coast invasion and closure (2002–2003)

 XPW debuted at the former ECW Arena on August 31, 2002, at the Hostile Takeover event, and Shane Douglas became the promotion's focal point for the rest of the year.
 Controversy arose when XPW signed an exclusive lease with the ECW Arena, preventing other independent promotions from holding events at the venue.
 As XPW continued to run on the East Coast, the risqué storylines were quickly phased out, and a majority of XPW's West Coast employees were not a part of the East Coast-based "All-New XPW."
 The relocation to the East Coast also resulted in more former ECW stars passing through XPW, whether it be on a regular basis or one-night appearances.

 XPW would eventually return to their former home of Los Angeles for a few events in early 2003.
 On March 8, 2003, the promotion held an event in Pittsburgh, Pennsylvania, which had 1,500 people in attendance, mainly due to Pittsburgh being Shane Douglas's hometown.
-This would be XPW's very last event; there was event scheduled for April 2003 but it was cancelled.
+This would be XPW's very last event; there was an event scheduled for April 2003 but it was cancelled.
 Tickets for the April 2003 event were reported to be selling very poorly prior to the event, leading to the event being cancelled, though XPW announced they were canceling the event due to a large storm.

 In April 2003, Rob Black and Lizzy Borden were indicted on obscenity charges due to pornographic material produced by XPW's parent company, Extreme Associates.
 Federal agents in Pittsburgh had purchased the offending material, which depicted scenes of rape, urination, and murder.
 The trial took a financial toll on Black and Borden, and the two could no longer financially subsidize XPW, with the promotion going out of business.
-Xtreme Entertainment Group (which would later split into two companies, XEG and Big Vision Entertainment), the company of which former XPW employee Kevin Kleinrock would later become Executive Vice President, purchased the XPW name and video library in 2004.
+Xtreme Entertainment Group (which would later split into two companies, XEG and Big Vision Entertainment), the company of which former XPW employee Kevin Kleinrock would later become Executive Vice President of, purchased the rights to use the XPW name under license in 2004, through bankruptcy proceedings.
 Black later stated "If I never got indicted I would have definitely kept the wrestling thing going."

 In the summer of 2003, the only pay-per-view (PPV) of the original XPW, The Best of XPW, aired.
 The PPV featured a compilation of highlights from XPW's past events.

-Reunions

-Cold Day in Hell (2008)

-An XPW reunion show called Cold Day in Hell took place on May 24, 2008, at Aviation Park in Redondo Beach, California.
-The event was originally going to be called "Hell Freezes Over", but was changed to Cold Day in Hell.
+In 2006, Big Vision Entertainment founded Wrestling Society X, the de facto successor to XPW.